 The 3rd-generation transformerless circuit kit incorporates numerous upgrades, improvements, and optimizations.
-We use audiophile-grade parts throughout the circuit: NOS JFET from Siliconix part, manually biased in our shop for every kit.
+We use audiophile-grade parts throughout the circuit: The NOS JFET is from Siliconix, and is manually biased in our shop for every kit to maximize SPL capability and minimize distortion.
 The bipolar output transistors are NOS parts from Hitachi.
 The signal capacitors are low-noise, high fidelity parts from Wima.
 Resistors are 1% tolerance parts from Vishay.

 The microphone has high sensitivity — 35mV/Pa or better — with low self-noise (<10dBA).
 It can be built with user-selectable high-frequency response, from neutral (+0.5dB @ 12kHz) to mildly boosted.
 It is a wonderful all-purpose condenser, useful on just about any source you can throw at it.
 Its neutral response makes it easy to stack up in a mix.
 Pair it with a tube or transformer preamp for additional coloration.